-To begin the application process under this grant announcement, go to http://www.grants.gov and click on "Applicants" on the top of the page and then "Apply for Grants" from the dropdown menu and then follow the instructions accordingly.
+To begin the application process under this grant announcement, go to Grants.gov and click on "Applicants" on the top of the page and then "Apply for Grants" from the dropdown menu and then follow the instructions accordingly.
 Please note: To apply through grants.gov, you must use Adobe Reader software and download the compatible Adobe Reader version.
-For more information about Adobe Reader, to verify compatibility, or to download the free software, please visit http://www.grants.gov/web/grants/support/technical-support/software/adobe-reader-compatibility.html
+For more information about Adobe Reader, to verify compatibility, or to download the free software, please visit Adobe Reader Compatibility Information on Grants.gov

-You may also be able to access the application package for this announcement by searching for the opportunity on http://www.grants.gov.
-Go to http://www.grants.gov and then click on "Search Grants" at the top of the page and enter the Funding Opportunity Number, EPA-OW-OGWDW-15-02 or the CFDA number that applies to the announcement (CFDA 66.436 and CFDA 66.424), in the appropriate field and click the Search button.
-Alternatively, you may be able to access the application package by clicking on the Application Package button at the top right of the synopsis page for the announcement on http://www.grants.gov.
-To find the synopsis page, go tohttp://www.grants.gov and click "Browse Agencies" in the middle of the page and then go to "Environmental Protection Agency" to find the EPA funding opportunities.
+You may also be able to access the application package for this announcement by searching for the opportunity on Grants.gov.
+Go to Grants.gov and then click on "Search Grants" at the top of the page and enter the Funding Opportunity Number, EPA-OW-OGWDW-17-01, or the CFDA number that applies to the announcement (CFDA 66.436 or CFDA 66.424), in the appropriate field and click the Search button.